Interest in the story ranged from the governor's office to the front office of the Dodgers baseball organization.

 "I had no idea," Robert said.
 "I had heard that Jayni's father died, but I had no idea about his connection to baseball until I read your article on the front page Thursday.
 We worked together as teenagers at the Tasty Freeze ice cream shop," he said.

-Robert's son also played a bit of pro baseball, and they plan to gather several gloves and bring them to our office
+Robert's son also played a bit of pro baseball, and they plan to gather several gloves and bring them to our office to donate to the "Glove with Love" drive for local children.

 "In lieu of flowers, please donate a baseball glove to the Glove with Love drive."